Modified Kerr black holes surrounded by dark matter spike: Introduction

-In this work, we evaluate the effects of such an extended gravity model background resulting from spontaneous LS breaking and a GM (aptly considered as the BGGM model) on horizons, SLSs, ergoregions, and shadow silhouettes of the Kerr-like BHs in the spike-affected region. {The progress in testing the BGGM model through observations is greatly impeded by the lack of both rotating and non-rotating BH models immersed in a DM spike and subject to BGGM effects.
+In this work, we evaluate the effects of such an extended gravity model background resulting from spontaneous LS breaking and a GM (aptly considered as the BGGM model) on horizons, static limit surfaces (SLS)s, ergoregions, and shadow silhouettes of the Kerr-like BHs in the spike-affected region.
+The progress in testing the BGGM model through observations is greatly impeded by the lack of both rotating and non-rotating BH models immersed in a DM spike and subject to BGGM effects.
 We begin our inquiry to tackle this problem by taking as the seed metric a spherically symmetric static BH with BGGM characteristics.
-From there, we construct two Schwarzschild-like non-rotating spacetimes with a DM spike, which we introduce as BGMSLBH spacetimes. }To construct the BGMSLBH spacetimes, we start with the power-law density profile as originally proposed by GS.
+From there, we construct the Schwarzschild-like non-rotating spacetime with a DM spike, which we introduce as BGGM-motivated Schwarzschild-like BH (BGMSLBH) spacetimes.
+To construct the BGMSLBH spacetimes, we start with the power-law density profile as originally proposed by GS.
 Then, we solve the modified TOV equation, approximating the integral in the leading order for the spike density.
-Our approach involves the critical condition of matching the inner BH spacetime with the outer region, specifically employing the condition denoted as $f(r_{\text{b}}) = e^{2\chi(r_{\text{b}})} = 1-\frac{2M_{\text{BH}}}{r_{\text{b}}}$, in line with the methodology presented by Nampalliwar et al. Ref. \cite{NampalliwarAJ2021}.
+Our approach involves the critical condition of matching the inner BH spacetime with the outer region, specifically employing the condition denoted as ${\rm{f}}(r_{\text{b}}) = e^{2\chi(r_{\text{b}})} = 1-\frac{2M_{\text{BH}}}{r_{\text{b}}}$, in line with the methodology presented by Nampalliwar et al. Ref. \cite{NampalliwarAJ2021}.
 This process yields the corresponding metric components, where $\text{f}(r)\neq\text{g}(r)$.
-In a distinct scenario, we employ Newtonian and perturbation approximations alongside the Xu-Hou-Gong-Wang (XHGW) method.
-This approach allows us to solve the Einstein field equations, assuming $\text{f}(r)=\text{g}(r)$, as demonstrated by Xu et al. Ref. \cite{XuJCAP2021}.
-The objective was to derive the analytical form of a stationary spacetime metric for a DM-BH interacting system in this scenario.
-We then use the modified Newman-Janis (NJ) algorithm to extend this approach to the case of a rotating spacetime, yielding BGMKLBH\footnote{We refer to Kerr BHs immersed in DM spikes and subjected to BGGM effects as 'rotating BGMSLBH' or simply 'BGMKLBH' for the sake of clarity and conciseness in this study. } spacetimes.
+We then use the modified Newman-Janis (NJ) algorithm to extend this approach to the case of a rotating spacetime, yielding BGMKLBH \footnote{We refer to Kerr BHs immersed in DM spikes and subjected to BGGM effects as 'rotating BGMSLBH' or simply 'BGMKLBH' for the sake of clarity and conciseness in this study.} spacetimes.
 Next, we investigate the BGMKLBH's horizons, SLSs, ergoregions, and shadow silhouettes.